Remember Grindhouse from 2007? | Arcane Visions

 When people talk about Grindhouse with reverence, I feel that most people talk about the second film Death Proof, rather than Planet Terror.
 Planet Terror is the more visually striking movie and kind of seems to be the marketing movie of the double feature because there’s just so much craziness you can use for marketing material.
 However, when it comes to the more memorable movie of the two, Death Proof has that honor.
 Well, a few key sequences of the movie are more memorable.

-Of the two films, I prefer Planet Terror as a whole, and that’s not just because I often find Tarantino to be overbearing with his style sometimes.
+Of the two films, I prefer Planet Terror as a whole, and that’s not just because I often find Tarantino to be overbearing with his style.
 It’s that there’s a fair amount of Death Proof that I think doesn’t really add much to the experience and because there are some really questionable choices made with the style of the movie.
 But I’m getting ahead of myself.

 Stuntman Mike (Kurt Russel) is an older gentleman and former stuntman (maybe) who frequents a local bar.
-He drives a modified Chevy Nova that he claims is death-proof and comes across as friendly enough, but clearly has a dark edge to him as well.
-A group of young girls who are trying to have a fun night out at the bar interact with him for a while and one named Pam (Rose McGowan) gets in his car hoping for a ride home.
+He drives a modified Chevy Nova that he claims is death-proof and comes across as friendly enough but clearly has a dark edge to him as well.
+A group of young girls who are trying to have a fun night out at the bar interact with him for a while.
+One named Pam (Rose McGowan) gets in his car hoping for a ride home.
 Unfortunately for all of them, Stuntman Mike is a psychopath who likes to kill people with his car as his weapon of choice.
 With his deed done and not enough evidence to convict him, Mike disappears for a while before he returns to menace another group of girls.
 This group happens to be some daredevils, which sets things up for a big finale.

 Now, despite me not giving a whole lot of details in that last paragraph, I’ve basically told you 90% of what happens in the movie.
 A significant portion of the film is spent in the bar with the first group of girls.
-The film spends a lot of time having them discuss their friends, boyfriend, and drama in their lives while also allowing Kurt Russel to outact everyone else there.
+The film spends a lot of time having them discuss their friends, boyfriends, and drama in their lives while also allowing Kurt Russel to outact everyone else there.
 It’s a mixed bag of quality.
 On the one hand, I like that the movie really wants you to just spend time with Stuntman Mike like the girls do so you can see why he can be charming, but also a bit dangerous.
 I like that despite being a horror movie that delivers on the gory impact, it really is in no rush to get there.
 On the other hand, the dialogue itself and what happens during this portion of the movie is not as engaging as the film thinks it is and feels pointless when the movie is over.
 You have to be interested in Mike and Kurt Russel’s ability to play this type of character to really enjoy it.
 Otherwise, it feels like a portion of the film that you might almost be better off skipping entirely.

 When the movie shifts focus to the group of daredevils, Death Proof improves in a lot of ways, despite losing the cool film-grain look.
 The dialogue of this group of women is far more compelling and there’s a sequence in particular that showcases it.
 It’s a scene where the four of them are in a diner and the camera is spinning around them as they talk.
 It stops to focus on one of them as they’re talking or reacting, then swivels back around as the conversation continues.
 The dialogue itself is pretty good, as it establishes the personalities of each woman pretty well, while also setting up for the scenes that follow.
 It goes on for about 8 minutes and is one long shot.
 This simple direction/cinematography trick makes the conversation more interesting, which it already is in comparison to the discussions happening earlier.
 Shortly after this, the main attraction of Death Proof begins.

-The main reason people remember Death Proof more so than Planet Terror is because the car chase sequence at the end is so good.
+The main reason people remember Death Proof more than Planet Terror is because the car chase sequence at the end is so good.
 I’ll admit that I was gritting my teeth as I watched it once again.
 It’s tense, harrowing, and stunning because of the fact that it was as real of a chase as you could get.
 It’s a testament to the power of practical effects and real stunts in how they can affect your enjoyment of an action sequence.
 It’s why the crazy stunts of Mad Max: Fury Road are so much more compelling than 90% of what you see in modern action movies.
-Death Proof is paying tribute to the action movies of the 70s that had crazy car chases, directly referencing Vanishing Point during the diner conversation.
-Other movies like Bullet, Gone in Sixty Seconds, and even some James Bond films during the 70s had amazing car chase sequences with real crashes and stunts that you just never see anymore because they were so dangerous and expensive.
+Death Proof is paying tribute to the action movies of the ‘70s that had crazy car chases, directly referencing Vanishing Point during the diner conversation.
+Other movies like Bullet, Gone in Sixty Seconds, and even some James Bond films during the ‘70s had amazing car chase sequences with real crashes and stunts that you just never see anymore because they were so dangerous and expensive.
 It comes across as even more dangerous when you have the actors doing their own stunts instead of a stuntman or stuntwoman, which is the case here.
 Zoe Bell is on the hood of the car the whole time during this sequence and would definitely have sustained severe injuries or died if something didn’t go right.

 In case you couldn’t tell, I think the last forty-five minutes of Death Proof—from the moment the first group of girls is killed—is where the movie is at its best.
 It’s why I would almost recommend skipping ahead to that point and not even bothering with the first half, despite its positives.
 Part of this is just how good the second half is, but another part is the fact that the movie seems inconsistent with the two separate halves.
 It’s as though we’re watching a sequel to the movie within the same movie.
 The way Stuntman Mike is portrayed in the first half of the film and the second half is also inconsistent.
-He’s brooding and tough, but is then made into a joke by the end.
+He’s brooding and tough but is then made into a joke by the end.
 I don’t really understand the decision behind it.
 If you skip the sequence that makes him more menacing, then it’s less jarring to see him blubbering and whining in his car at the end when the tables have turned.

 The Trailers